tandermann/iucn_extinction_simulator/README.md

 [![conda](https://anaconda.org/bioconda/iucn_sim/badges/license.svg)](https://anaconda.org/bioconda/iucn_sim)
 [![Anaconda-Server Badge](https://anaconda.org/bioconda/iucn_sim/badges/version.svg)](https://anaconda.org/bioconda/iucn_sim)

+## Are you an R-user?

+Check out our [`iucnsim` R-package](https://github.com/tobiashofmann88/iucnsim) (fully functional beta-version, currently in development) for a more interactive implementation of this program and additional functionalities.
+Otherwise follow the instructions below to install and run `iucn_sim` as a command line program on any operating system.

 ## Installation

 `iucn_sim` is available as a conda package, which helps installing all required Python and R dependencies, without you having to worry about taking care of this manually.